How do I apply for a loan online?

 To apply for a loan online

-- Third, check your MyNYCERS account to make sure the correct address is on file.
+- Second, check your MyNYCERS account to make sure the correct address is on file.
 If the address is incorrect, submit NYCERS Form #290 (Change of Address).
 Your new address should be reflected in your online account within 10 business days after receipt of the form.
 You may log in again after that and apply for a loan online.

 Your eligibility status is displayed in MyNYCERS.
 If you are eligible, you may apply for a loan online.
 If you are not eligible, the status message will display the reason why (for example, you have been a NYCERS member for less than one year, or you have not accrued enough money in your NYCERS retirement account).